Bookkeeping Guide 2026-03-19

 Create a liabilities schedule listing principal balances, interest expense, and current maturities.
 Age your Accounts Payable and Accounts Receivable reports to identify overdue items.
 This step supports proper accruals and cash flow planning during tax season.

 Organise these documents in digital folders with clear labelling for your accountant meeting.
-Interest on business loans qualifies as a deduction under IRC §163, but consult a CPA for specific rules.
+Interest on business loans qualifies as a deduction under IRC §163, but consult a qualified accountant for specific rules.
 Proper preparation saves time and reduces errors in your balance sheet.

 Compile Loan Documents